imduffy15/carzone_spider/README.md

 # Carzone Spider

-Spider to Scrape carzone.ie and to extract:
+Spider to scrape carzone.ie and to extract:

  - images
  - make